Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/slots_mask.rst

 Slots & Mask
 ************

-To access the functionality, click the "Slots" tab in the toolbar and you can find the functionality in the "Slots" panel.
+The Slots tab in the Tool Shelf.

 Slot
 ====

-The combination of images associated with a UV maps is called "slots".
+The combination of images associated with UV maps is called "slots".

 Painting Mode
    ToDo.